Difference Between Seizure and Passing Out

 Visual and auditory hallucinations or illusions can also accompany seizures.

-Seizures generally last longer than a few minutes and happen sporadically.
+Seizures last longer than a few minutes and happen sporadically.
 Several factors, including emotional stress, alcohol or drug use, lack of sleep, illness, fever, brain damage, and genetics, can trigger them.

 Seizures are periods of uncontrolled electrical activity in the brain that can cause changes in vision, unusual sensory experiences, changes in body movement, and problems with thinking and reasoning or consciousness.